 As we mentioned in a previous battle of the boats article, drift boat vs raft, paddlers on a raft will go to great lengths to avoid obstacles while riding rapids but this is more for the safety of the paddlers than to protect the integrity of the boat.

-Where a wooden canoe (or even a Kevlar canoe) would sustain some damage at best, and break apart at worst, when it collides with boulders or obstacles, a raft will just bounce off them – though this may result in one or more paddlers being ejected from the boat.
+Where a wooden canoe (or even a Kevlar canoe) would sustain some damage at best and break apart at worst when it collides with boulders or obstacles, a raft will just bounce off them.

 If you would like to know more about both modern traditional rafts and their uses read our article about it here.